rust-lang/rfcs/text/1892-uninitialized-uninhabited.md

 value.
 And we only ever tell the compiler we have a value of type `T` where we know we actually do have a value of type `T`.
 As such, this is fine to use with any `T`, including `!`.
-If the callback diverges then it's not possible to get to the `unsafe` block and try to read the non-existant value.
+If the callback diverges then it's not possible to get to the `unsafe` block and try to read the non-existent value.

-Given that it's so easy for code using `uninitialzed` to hide bugs like this, and given that there's a better alternative, this RFC proposes deprecating `uninitialized` and introducing the `MaybeUninit` type into the standard library as a replacement.
+Given that it's so easy for code using `uninitialized` to hide bugs like this, and given that there's a better alternative, this RFC proposes deprecating `uninitialized` and introducing the `MaybeUninit` type into the standard library as a replacement.